kabo2956/TeamUnity/README.md

 Project Tracking Software:
 For this project we will be using GitHub to maintain version control between members of the team throughout the semester.
+We will be usint PIVOTAL for project tracking.
+Pivotal is a useful tool because it is able to link your progress to github repositories.
   -What type of Scheduling do you guys think we should use????

 Project Plan: